-The 1998 Scheme contains a protected NPA of age 60 for certain groups of members who have transferred by statute from elsewhere within the public service (eg meat hygiene, civil service etc).
-For further information, please see the table in appendix B of the Discretions policy which can be found in the Guides and sample documents page of www.lgpsregs.org.
+The 1998 Scheme contains a protected NPA of age 60 for certain groups of members who have transferred by statute from elsewhere within the public service (eg meat hygiene, civil service-ete).
+For further information, please see the table in appendix B of the Discretions policy which can be found in the

+Administrator guides and documents Guides and sample documents page of www.lgpsregs.org.